Everyone

 Paying out cashed-up annual holidays

-If an employer agrees to pay out some of the employee's annual holidays, they need to pay as soon as they can, usually the next pay day (and keep a record of the date and amount paid).
+If an employer agrees to pay out some of the employee's annual holidays, they need to pay as soon as they can usually the next pay day (and keep a record of the date and amount paid).
 The payment must be at least the same amount as if the employee had taken the holidays.

-If an employer agrees to pay out some of the employee's annual holidays, but the employer and employee cannot agree on the proportion or payment amount, MBIE’s Labour Inspectorate may be able to provide support and decide for them.
+If an employer agrees to pay out some of the employee's annual holidays, but the employer and employee cannot agree on the proportion or payment amount, MBIE’s may be able to provide support and decide for them.

 Contact us

-In the event an employer pays out a portion of the employee's annual holidays, and the employee did not ask for the cash up or, the employer has not been given a written request to cash up the annual holidays.
+In the event an employer pays out a portion of the employee's annual holidays, and the employee did not ask for the cash-up or, the employer has not been given a written request to cash-up the annual holidays.
 The employee is entitled to keep the cash-up money and still take the portion of annual holidays cashed up as paid holidays.

 Taking parental leave may have an impact on the amount that an employee is paid when they take an annual holiday and how much a cashed-up annual holiday is paid out at.

-Parental leave provides information for employers, employees and self-employed people about parental leave and associated entitlements.
+provides information for employers, employees and self-employed people about parental leave and associated entitlements.

 Parental leave

-Inland Revenue has information about the impact that cashing up annual holidays may have on superannuation payments, working for families, child support and income tax.
+Inland Revenue has information about the impact that cashing-up annual holidays may have on superannuation payments, working for families, child support and income tax.

 Inland Revenue(external link)

-Cashing up additional holidays
+Cashing-up additional holidays

-If the employment agreement provides 5 weeks per year and that all 5 weeks could be cashed up, then this would go against the Holidays Act 2003 and the employee would not be able to cash up more than 2 weeks’ annual holidays even with their employer’s agreement.
+If the employment agreement provides 5 weeks per year and that all 5 weeks could be cashed-up, then this would go against the Holidays Act 2003 and the employee would not be able to cash-up more than 2 weeks’ annual holidays even with their employer’s agreement.

 • Published: